bodo-ai/PyDough/documentation/dsl.md

 People.WHERE(PERCENTILE(by=COUNT(packages).ASC()) == 100)
 ```

-**Bad Example #1**: Sorts each person by their account balance in descending order.
+**Bad Example #1**: Sort each person by their account balance in descending order.
 This is invalid because the `People` collection does not have an `account_balance` property.

 ```py
 %%pydough
 People.ORDER_BY(account_balance.DESC())
 ```

-**Bad Example #2**: Sorts each address by the birth date date of the people who live there.
+**Bad Example #2**: Sort each address by the birth date of the people who live there.
 This is invalid because `current_occupants` is a plural property of `Addresses`, so `current_occupants.birth_date` is plural and cannot be used as an ordering term unless aggregated.

 ```py
 %%pydough